rmi-mlwp/rmai-verification/README.md

     directory: /path/to/my/plots
     prefix: general_plot
     x: lead_time
-# No plotting for the per_reference_time cluster, since it doesn't make sense at it still has the reference_time dimensions
+# No plotting for the per_reference_time cluster, since it doesn't make sense as it still has the reference_time dimension
 # Currently no additional averaging is done if there is more then 1 dimension remain after selecting x and y
 ```